 - If ice is on the internal coils, make a diligent effort to scrape it off.
 To attempt this, avoid using heavy or sharp tools.
 Call a professional if a brush won’t remove it.

-- Contact an HVAC expert for heat pump repair in Lancaster, CA, if the cause isn’t apparent immediately.
+- Contact Lancaster HVAC contractor expert for heat pump repair, if the cause isn’t apparent immediately.
 A faulty sensor or malfunctioning parts are most likely to blame for the issue, which necessitates professional repair.

 You can be confident that Brock Heating & Air Inc has your HVAC needs covered with our top-notch heating and cooling services.
 To arrange a consultation for heat pump installation in Rosamond, CA, call us at 661-403-4305 or drop us a mail.